SGSVertigo/vertigo-instructions/vertigo_blog.md

 Notice the East position, it appears to show Vertigo travelling over 300m.
 Vertigo was bolted to a desk!
 This is the result of drift.

 The North direction drifted by over 100m but the information we need is within that graph.
 It simply cannot be seen.
 The first thing to do is put the data through a describable ‘high pass filter’.
 The major drift is removed but the smaller variations are retained.
-To do this matlab is required to find the general function for the curve (the polyfit function) and remove these values (North – pvn).
+To do this, matlab is required to find the general function for the curve (the polyfit function) and remove these values (North – pvn).

             pcn = polyfit(imudata(:,1),North,10)
             pvn = polyval(pcn,imudata(:,1));